Ebru Özseçen: Artwork and professional life

-Much of her work reflects her background of architecture, design, and contemporary art.
-Through this lens, Özseçen wishes to explore phycological and sociological aspects between space and the body in her art.
-Her subjects focus in on the dualities of life and society; examples being, gender and public space.
-In her art, she also embraces the emptiness as its own story and fantasy.
-She also is focused in her use of concepts such as time, perception, ratio, and measurements within her works.
+Much of her work reflects her background in architecture, design, and contemporary art.
+Through this lens, Özseçen explores psychological and sociological aspects between space and the body in her art.
+Her work focuses on the dualities of life and society; examples include gender and public space.
+In her art, she also embraces fantasy and emptiness.
+Other work focuses on concepts such as time, perception, ratio, and measurements.